Projects

 Image of Lakeview Alleyway Regrading Northeast Quadrant

-The Department of Public Works has contracted CMG Pipelines to perform essential infrastructure repairs in the Lakeview area as part of the DPW776 Lakeview Alleyway Regrading Northeast Quadrant project.
-Construction is begin on March 17, 2025, and will continue through early 2026, weather permitting.
-The project involves regrading work at various alleyway locations throughout the Lakeview area.
+The Department of Public Works (DPW) is pleased to announce the completion of the DPW776 Lakeview Alleyway Regrading Northeast Quadrant project.
+The work, performed by CMG Pipelines began in March 2025 and reached completion in December 2025.
+The project involved regrading work at various alleyway locations throughout the Lakeview area.

 Project Locations: